 When you complete the application, there is a space for each preference where you can note why you have selected a school.
 This information will be passed to the school.
-The box is optional and will only have an effect on your application if it relates directly to the school's admissions criteria.
+The box is optional and will only affect your application if it relates directly to the school's admissions criteria.